di-unipi-socc/FogDirSim/README.md

  - `/api/v1/appmgr/alerts`

 ## Tested functions
-In order to run the tests, execute `PYTHONPATH=$PYTHONPATH:test py.tests`
+In order to run the tests, execute `PYTHONPATH=$PYTHONPATH:tests py.test`

 All the tests are run over the Simulator AND Fog Director.
 They success on both systems.
  - Simple login and logout